 Make a Nomination

 - a letter of nomination stating why the nominee is an outstanding geoscience teacher.

 - up to a maximum of four letters of support no more than two pages in length.
 At least one letter each should come from a student, a colleague, and an administrator.
 All letters must be written specifically for the Neil Miner Award nomination.

 The award winner is chosen by a committee consisting of the President of the Association, who serves as Chair; the immediate Past-President; the Secretary/treasurer; and two members recommended by the Executive Committee.
 Nominations not selected for the award will be considered for two subsequent years.

-You may submit all nomination materials through the online nomination form or send them all together in one package to the program contact person:
+You may submit all nomination materials through the online nomination form or send them all together in one package to: